xtivia/speedray-cli/docs/documentation/overview.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# Angular CLI
+# Speedray CLI

 ### Overview
-The Angular CLI is a tool to initialize, develop, scaffold  and maintain [Angular](https://angular.io) applications
+The Speedray CLI is a tool to initialize, develop, scaffold  and maintain [Angular](https://angular.io) applications

 ### Getting Started
-To install the Angular CLI:
+To install the Speedray CLI:
 ```
 npm install -g @speedray/cli
 ```